Affordable Housing: Defining the Problem

 Room Sharing.

 Over time, land values tend to rise, including in low-income communities.
 Profit Machine reasons that a low-income community is not the most profitable way to utilize high-value land.
 The Profit Machine continuously corrects the situation with redevelopment, shuffling low-income communities to “more appropriately valued” plots of land.
 Such a process is known as gentrification.
-The Profit Machine employs a variety of shuffling techniques, depending on the situation, that we will explore in this section.
+Profit Machine employs a variety of shuffling techniques, depending on the situation, that we will explore in this section.

 Instant Gentrification

 The process for rental properties is straightforward.
 The purchase is negotiated with the landlord, then tenants learn that their rental agreements will not be renewed.
-From there, Profit Machine simply waits as the residents disperse to other low-income communities.
+From there, Profit Machine simply waits as the residents shuffle to other low-income communities.

 Delayed Gentrification